mppmu/qmc/README.md

 # qmc

-A Quasi-Monte-Carlo integrator library with Nvidia CUDA support.
+A Quasi-Monte-Carlo (QMC) integrator library with NVIDIA CUDA support.

 The library can be used to integrate multi-dimensional real or complex functions numerically.
 Multi-threading is supported via the C++11 threading library and multiple CUDA compatible accelerators are supported.
 A variance reduction procedure based on fitting a smooth function to the inverse cumulative distribution function of the integrand dimension-by-dimension is also implemented.

+To read more about the library see [our publication](https://arxiv.org/TODO).

+This work can be cited as:
+* TODO

 ## Installation (standalone)